Nekuso/Employee-CRUD/README.md

 the following list:
  String data members for last name and first name
  Character data for department
-- Departments are categorized as:
+<br> Departments are categorized as:
 <br>A – Management
 <br>B – Finance
 <br>C - Marketing